dominikb1888/GBAC/README.md

 ## Class Project

-- Write a blog with on a self-chosen automation project relating to your content creation activities
+- Write a blog with at least 4 posts (1000 words each) on a self-chosen automation project relating to your content creation activities
 - Share your piece and content created within this semester on a personal blog you created using Github Pages